RomanKuznietsovByBuffMedic/testPythonAfterR/README.md

 pip freeze > requirements.txt
 ```

-## Install all packages that are in the requirements.txt file
+## Install all packages that are in the requirements.txt
 ```
 pip install -r requirements.txt
 ```